cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 _Note_:
 + An application must connect to Secretless without SSL, though the actual connection between Secretless and the target service can leverage SSL.
 To achieve this we append the query parameters `sslmode=disable` to the connection string, which prevents the PostgresSQL driver from using SSL mode with Secretless.
 + Some database drivers require the connection string to explicitly specify a user.
-This is the reason for `..x@localhost...` in `$DATABASE_URL` below.
+This is the reason for `..x@localhost...` in `$DB_URL` below.
 + Secretless respects the parameters specified in the database connections string.

 You will now add the application container definition to the application deployment manifest.
 The application takes configuration from environment variables.
-Set the `$DATABASE_URL` environment variable to `postgresql://x@localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`, so that when the application is deployed it will open the connection to the PostgreSQL backend via Secretless.
+Set the `$DB_URL` environment variable to `postgresql://x@localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`, so that when the application is deployed it will open the connection to the PostgreSQL backend via Secretless.

 Add the application container to the base manifest: